 The Second Generation: Abandonment, Addiction, and perfection

 As it becomes diffuse through generations, this kind of trauma can begin to manifest different ways.
 Addictions, abandonment issues, and unfathomable anxiety are all hallmarks of generational trauma.

 The next generation of children, Jakob’s grandkids, have it even worse.

-Due to drug addiction and homelessness William’s child, Theo, is subjected to parental abandonment.
+Due to drug addiction and homelessness William’s child, Theo, is traumatized by parental abandonment.
 At the age of 5 he’s transferred to foster care while his father is incarcerated.

 Theo bounces around from home to home, occasionally living with his paternal grand-parents.
-His behavioral issues make school impossible and he feels generally unwanted everywhere he goes.
+His behavioral issues make school impossible.
+He feels generally unwanted everywhere he goes.